 Art.
 3 (6) must be upheld as it allows the European Commission to designate providers of CPSs as gatekeepers, even if they do not meet all thresholds in Art.
 3 (2).
-This gives the European Commission the necessary flexibility to designate underta-
+This gives the European Commission the necessary flexibility to designate undertakings as gatekeepers if they develop new business models or if they do not meet the quantitative thresholds defined in Art.
+3 (2).